-With white pepper, the dark outer skin of the pepper fruit is removed by soaking before the seed is dried.
+While they come from the berries of the same plant, the difference between white pepper and black pepper starts when the berries are picked.
 To make black pepper, unripe pepper berries are picked and then they are dried, which blackens the skin and adds flavor elements.

-Sichuan pepper is a different species entirely, that is not closely related to white or black pepper.
+Sichuan pepper is a different species entirely that is not closely related to white or black pepper.
 Its heat element acts in a completely different way.
-It has a slight lemony taste and a different kind of spicy heat, as it can create a tingly numbness in the mouth.
+It has a slight lemony taste and a different kind of spicy heat, creating a tingly numbness in the mouth.

 Whole vs. Ground

 Whole peppercorns retain their flavor for much longer, so recipes often advise using freshly ground pepper.
 The same is true with white peppercorns.
 If you want the most flavor, grind it fresh before using.
 Ground white pepper is readily available, but it will lose its potency faster over time.
 Both ground and whole white pepper go stale faster than black pepper, so be sure to refresh your stock regularly.